-This is the easiest way to make a selection, but is only effective if the background you are selecting is one solid color.
+This is the easiest way to make a selection but is only effective if the background you are selecting is one solid color.
 The tool will work best if you work with an image featuring a solid object placed on a blank background.
 The best example is a simple product shot.

-To do this, first make sure your image is in a layer, just right click on the Background layer, and choose 'Layer from Background'.
+To select an element, first, make sure you work with a layered image.
+Right-click on the Background layer, and choose 'Layer from Background.'
 Now simply choose the Magic Wand tool, and click on the background.

-This next photoshop selection method works best if you have a smooth, curved object, with hard edges.
+This selection method works best if you have a smooth, curved object, with hard edges.

 Select the Pen Tool then click, drag in the direction of the edge, and release.
 Carry on along the edge of your object until you meet up with the path again.